Thyroid and your mental health – what’s the link?

 In our recent survey, just over one in five people with a thyroid condition were initially diagnosed with a mental health condition.
 So, do these conditions crossover?

-Thyroid disorders often share symptoms with other conditions, such as menopause and certain mental health disorders, which can sometimes result in misdiagnosis.
+Thyroid problems often share symptoms with other health conditions, including certain mental health disorders, which can sometimes result in misdiagnosis.

-We ran a recent survey to investigate the relationship between mental health and thyroid conditions.
-With 797 responses, we found that more than one in five people with a thyroid condition were initially diagnosed with a mental health condition.
-So, how are the two conditions linked?
+We conducted a survey to investigate the relationship between mental health and thyroid conditions.
+Based on 797 responses, we found that more than one in five people with a thyroid condition were initially diagnosed with a mental health condition.
+So, how are the thyroid and mental health linked?

 An introduction to the thyroid gland

 The thyroid gland is located in the neck and produces thyroid hormones, T3 and T4.
-Thyroid hormones help to regulate many bodily functions, including metabolism and mood.
+It plays a vital role in regulating many bodily functions, including mood and energy levels.

 Mental health symptoms vs thyroid symptoms